quixoticmonk/thoughts/PITCHME.md

 ### Approach we took

 - Take one piece of functionality and create an automation script
-- Make it work and do what you need to do - report, screenshots and all the boring stuff.
+- Make it work
 - Take another story, Add another script ( 2 scripts now..Yaay)
 - **REFACTOR !!!**
   - Reduce execution time
   - Run on a GRID , don't kill your VDI
-  - Run as many tests as possible
+  - Run as many tests as possible with as many types of data
   - Identify what cannot be automated
 ---
 ### What Helped

 - David, Joey, Ryan telling us one Friday that they are taking away our monitors and docking stations.
 - Co-located team and pair programming
-- Defining our app's html structure
+- Defining our app's html structure and adhering to it
-  -- tab, panel, field, fieldValue
-  -- Plug and play
+- Use the label or text in conjuction with xpath as the locator than classes or id
+  - unless you have similar labels ( which we had..)

 ---
 ### Lifecycle of a Jira card/story
+@ul
-- [x] Requirements groomed with Acceptance criteria in Gherkin with TEST DATA which works
+- Requirements groomed with Acceptance criteria in Gherkin with TEST DATA which works
-- [x] Write the jUnits and run them and see them fail.
+- Write the jUnits and run them and see them fail.
-- [x] Launch the app server and run the acceptance criteria written in gherkin and see it fail.
+- Launch the app server and run the acceptance criteria written in gherkin and see it fail.
-- [x] Write code to pass the jUnits and the UI Acceptance criteria
+- Write code to pass the jUnits and the UI Acceptance criteria
-- [x] Re-run all tests.
+- Re-run all tests.
-- [x] Commit the development code to the dev branch and automation code into automation branch for the same story.
+- Commit the development code to the dev branch and automation code into automation branch for the same story.
-- [x] Submit a PR
+- Submit the PR
-- [x] Move to Pending Test
+- Move to Pending Test
-- [x] Re-run the automation tests and add any new ECIs or scenarios you noticed
+- Re-run the automation tests and add any new ECIs or scenarios you noticed
-- [x] Run the regression scripts for the page, from the previous two sprints..
+- Run the regression scripts for the page, from the previous two sprints..
+@ulend
 ---
 ### What we learnt
 - There may be better frameworks for test automation.
 You need to find or write what works for your team.